 The Sweeney Alliance

 Grief can, however, be an instrument of learning about love, life, and living.
-Grief can have a positive or negative impact on our lives.
+Grief can have a positive or negative impact on our life.
 Grief is choices.
-We can choose to journey through our grief and at the end of our journey emerge a better person for having experienced grief (positive).
-Or, we can stuff it within are very being, try to ignore it, and fail to receive its rewards (negative).
+We can choose to journey through our grief and, at the end of our journey, emerge a better person for having experienced grief (positive) or we can stuff it within are very being, try to ignore it, and fail to receive its rewards (negative).

 Copyright Peggy Sweeney. firstname.lastname@example.org

 Want to learn more about grief?
 Visit our Coursework in Grief: A Lesson in Healing online.